boyu29/Stepping-into-Computer-Science/README.md

 Hereby is some resource that I regard as useful for greenhands in this field.
 Hopefully you will obtain essential skills of computer science in both sofware and hardwares.

+Check the "Stepping into Computer Science.md" file to start learning.

-I hope you enjoy diving into these course!
+I hope you would enjoy it.